aclarkg/PhotoAlbum/README.md

 # PhotoAlbum
 Project for Code Louisville Front End Track.
-Album of family related photos, uses javaScript, jQuery and is reponsive.
+Genealogy album of family related photos, uses javaScript, jQuery and is reponsive.
+Javascript function in app.js aids in making navbar responsive, I ended up not using the hide/show function, but got it to work.
+In styles.css I targeted quite a few classes for styling, etc...
+Inline jquery on index.html makes part of home page move.